 Infantile hemangioma - Anogenital in

 Ulceration occurs in about 5% of hemangiomas, most commonly in the anogenital region.
-Ulcerated hemangiomas are painful, often become secondarily infected, and tend to leave a scar.
-Bleeding and ulceration increase concern for possible sexual abuse.
-However, their characteristic development in early infancy and typical regression should help differentiate them from sexual abuse.
-Hemangiomas with extensive ulcerative changes have been confused with perineal burns secondary to child abuse.
-Although genital burns are a well-recognized manifestation of child abuse, knowledge of the clinical appearance and natural course of untreated hemangiomas may help prevent misdiagnosis.
+Ulcerated hemangiomas are painful, often become secondarily infected, and leave a scar.
+Bleeding and ulceration can incorrectly cause concern for possible abuse.
+However, their characteristic development in early infancy and typical regression should help differentiate them from abuse.
+Vulvar hemangiomas with extensive ulcerative changes have been confused with perineal burns secondary to child abuse.
+Knowledge of the clinical appearance and natural course of untreated hemangiomas may help prevent misdiagnosis.

 D18.01 – Hemangioma of skin and subcutaneous tissue